Day of Prayer: Day of Prayer for the Peace of Jerusalem

-A prayer meeting organized by Pentecostal evangelists Jack W. Hayford and Robert Stearns through their organization "Eagles Wings".
+Day of Prayer for the Peace of Jerusalem is prayer meeting organized by Pentecostal evangelists Jack W. Hayford and Robert Stearns through their organization "Eagles Wings".
 They annually invite people around the world to pray for Jerusalem on the first Sunday of every October, close to the time of Yom Kippur.
 Their first prayer meeting occurred in 2004.

 Global Day of Prayer

 The Global day of Prayer was founded by South African businessman Graham Power in 2000.
 Each year, the event spread to more African countries until it spread globally in 2005.
 It is an ecumenical Christian event and involves 10 days of prayer before the Western Christian observance of Pentecost (beginning with Ascension Day) and 90 days of prayer after Pentecost.

 Great Prayer Day

-Great Prayer Day is a public holiday in Denmark introduced in 1686 in the wake of the Reformation of the national church, the Church of Denmark.
+Great Prayer Day is a public holiday in Denmark introduced in 1686, in the wake of the Reformation of the national church, the Church of Denmark.